wsqwsq/Towards-a-Defense-against-Backdoor-Attacks-in-Continual-Federated-Learning/README.md

 The hyperparameters are detailed in `backdoor_attack_and_defense.py`.

-The files related to experiment are stored in the directory `output/`.
+The files related to experiments are stored in the directory `output/`.